Orderitto: best for branded direct ordering

 Best when the restaurant wants a branded website, native iOS and Android apps, loyalty, promo codes, analytics, and flat-fee economics without a marketplace commission.

 A pizza shop, coffee shop, full-service restaurant, and multi-location group do not need the same ordering software.
-This guide ranks online ordering systems by fit instead of pretending one platform wins every scenario.
+This guide ranks online ordering systems by fit, cost model, POS dependency, branded app support, customer data, and repeat-order control.

 The real scorecard